Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Introduction

 Recent advancements in machine learning have significantly enhanced the precision and efficiency of data-driven methodologies in scientific applications.
 These methods have found applications in a variety of fields, including physics, medicine, and space sciences, where they help addressing complex challenges which require high-precision measurements.

 One such application is directional dark matter search experiments that require precise measurements of ions recoiling after their interactions with dark matter particles~\cite{DirectDM1,UFN_rev}.
-Due to their extremely low kinetic energies, in the $1\div 100$ keV range, recoiling ions produce tracks ranging from a few millimeters in gases at low pressure to a few hundreds of nanometers in solids~\cite{UFN_rev,Battat2016}.
-Taking into account that the required detector mass in practice amounts to several tons, the choice of solid materials as a sensitive medium is unavoidable.
+Due to their extremely low kinetic energies, in the $1 - 100$ keV range, recoiling ions produce tracks ranging from a few millimeters in gases at low pressure to a few hundreds of nanometers in solids~\cite{UFN_rev,Battat2016}.
+Taking into account that the required detector mass in practice amounts to several tons, the choice of solid materials as a sensitive medium is advantageous.

 The only detector technology that has shown so far to be capable of reconstructing sub-micrometer recoil tracks in a solid medium is the nuclear emulsion~\cite{NEWSdm:2017efa}.
 It has been demonstrated that it is possible to reconstruct tracks with lengths down to 50~nm using special emulsion films with nanometric crystals and a custom-designed super-resolution optical microscope~\cite{alexandrov2023super}.
-However, the super-resolution is achievable only in the transverse plane while in the axial direction the resolution is still diffraction-limited.
+In general, super-resolution refers to any imaging technique (optical, computational, or hybrid) that achieves spatial resolution beyond the classical diffraction limit of light, typically around 200–250~nm in the transverse plane and 500–700~nm in the axial direction for visible wavelengths.
+In the context of the study reported in~\cite{alexandrov2023super}, super-resolution is achieved in the transverse plane, where the system reaches resolutions of approximately 50–100 nm.
+However, the axial resolution remains diffraction-limited.
 Enabling the super-resolution also in the axial direction will make it possible to achieve a precise 3D measurement of recoiling ion tracks, thus improving the overall detector sensitivity to dark matter by almost one order of magnitude~\cite{OHare2015}.

 A similar challenge is present in proton therapy cancer treatment, where the fragmentation of nuclei in biological tissues produces short-ranged, highly ionizing particles~\cite{FOOT1}.
 The contribution of these fragments to relative biological effectiveness (RBE) is crucial for efficient treatment planning~\cite{RBE_ref}.
 However, due to their short range, precise measurements are difficult and often obtained using inverse kinematic approaches, which introduce systematic uncertainties~\cite{FOOT1,FOOT2}.
 Accurate 3D measurement of these fragments would allow direct measurement of fragmentation cross-sections, contributing to the benchmarking of Monte Carlo (MC) transport codes and improving the accuracy of treatments.